Satisfactory Academic Progress

 - Financial Aid Satisfactory: The student has met SAP requirements and is eligible for federal student aid.

 - Financial Aid Unsatisfactory/ Disqualification: The student has not met SAP requirements and is ineligible for federal student aid.

 - Financial Aid Probation: The student has successfully appealed an SAP Unsatisfactory/ Disqualification and is eligible for federal student aid for one term or at the end of the semester specified on the academic plan.

-- Financial Aid Warning: The mid-term report during the fall and spring semester will be utilized to indentify students who are in danger of not meeting SAP requirements.
+- Financial Aid Warning: The mid-term report during the fall and spring semester will be utilized to identify students who are in danger of not meeting SAP requirements.
 An undergraduate student will receive a financial aid warning if he/she gets a grade of C- or lower and a graduate student will receive a financial aid warning if he/she receives a grade of B- or lower.

 - Cumulative GPA: Undergraduate students must maintain a minimum cumulative GPA of 2.0 or higher.
 Graduate students must maintain a minimum GPA of 3.0 or higher.

-- Maximum Timeframe (150% rule): Students must complete their program within 150% of the standard timeframe required to earn their degree.
+- Maximum Time frame (150% rule): Students must complete their program within 150% of the standard time frame required to earn their degree.